-- Finalise arrangement with Inhealth Mandiri and Yayasan Kesehatan Garuda (YANKESGA). - Continue to build rapport with insurance agents and insurance companies to promote specialists and hospital services. - Collaborate with other hospitals and healthcare facilities to get referrals for insurance and BPJS cases. - Continue with efforts to promote the KPJ brand, doctors and hospital services through public and private seminars, visibility in social media and collaboration with mass media.
+- Finalise arrangement with Inhealth Mandiri and Yayasan Kesehatan Garuda (YANKESGA). - Continue to build rapport with insurance agents and insurance companies to promote specialists and hospital services. - Collaborate with other hospitals and healthcare facilities to get referrals for insurance and BPJS cases. - Continue with efforts to promote the KPJ brand. doctors and hospital services through public and private seminars, visibility in social media and collaboration with mass media.

-- To continue with the strategic plan pertaining to hiring consultants to fill the gap in clinic hours. - To start offering cardiac catheterization services. - To obtain 20 new dialysis patients in 2019. - To expand physio services in the first quarter 2019. - To explore the possibility of providing chemo services for lung cancer through working arrangements with other hospitals. - Finalisation of agreement with RS Patria (Type C hospital) in Jakarta Barat to obtain more BPJS referrals.
+- To continue with the strategic plan pertaining to hiring consultants to fill the gap in clinic hours. - To start offering cardiac catheterization services. - To obtain 20 new dialysis patients in 2019. - To expand physio services in the first quarter 2019. - To explore the possibility of providing chemo services for lung cancer through working arrangements with other hospitals. - Finalisation of agreement with RS Patria (Type C hospital) in Jakarta Barat to obtain more BPJS references.

+BANGLADESH

-BANGLADESH Performance 43% increase in inpatients to 4,257 21% increase in outpatients to 110,567 Revenue of BDT 313.6 million The health consultant We expanded number of the second second cember 2018, the hospital had 50 operating beds, with an occupancy rate of 74%. thy increase in inpatients and outpatients were mainly due to an increase in the number of nts, as well as greater number of activities conducted at the hospital. nded capacities by bringing in a total of 13 new resident consultants in 2018, bringing the tota of consultants to 31, from 24 the previous year.
-The health consultant We expanded a number of the construction of the constructi thy increase in inpatients and outpatients were mainly due to an increase in the number of nts, as well as greater number of activities conducted at the hospital. nded capacities by bringing in a total of 13 new resident consultants in 2018, bringing the tota
+Performance Highlights 2018 43% increase in inpatients to 4,257 21% increase in outpatients to 110,567 Revenue of BDT 313.6 million

+• The health consultant • We expan ember 2018, the hospital had 50 operating beds, with an occupancy rate of 74%. hy increase in inpatients and outpatients were mainly due to an increase in the number of ts, as well as greater number of activities conducted at the hospital.
+Ided capacities by bringing in a total of 13 new resident consultants joined in 2018, bringing the ber of consultants 31, from 24 the previous year.

+nding capacities by hiring new consultants.

+DUTLOOK • To continue with expar